oussema286/fordead_package/docs/Tutorial/08_create_graphs.md

                         ymax = 2,
                         chunks = 100)
 ```
-##### Running this step from the command invite
+##### Running this step from the command prompt

-This processing step can also be performed from a terminal :
+This processing step can also be performed from a terminal:
 ```bash
 fordead graph_series  -o <output directory> --shape_path <MyWorkingDirectory>/vector/points_for_graphs.shp --name_column id --ymin 0 --ymax 2 --chunks 100
 ```